 - If the possum returns, there is another access point you need to find.

 Where to get a licence and a trap

 Possums are protected in NSW and catching possums without a licence is illegal in NSW.
 Licences to trap possums on your property are issued free of charge from your local National Parks and Wildlife Services (NPWS) office.
-Traps may be available for hire from some wildlife rescue services or pest control companies.
+Traps may be available for hire from some licensed wildlife rehabilitation groups or pest control companies.

 Remember to block off the access points into your roof and to provide a possum house if you intend to try trapping.